What is the Out of the Darkness Overnight?

 We have a staff of friendly, knowledgeable Walker Coaches to help guide you through your Overnight experience, including developing a fundraising plan.
 They have plenty of great ideas to help you reach your goal.
 Our website also includes a whole section devoted to Fundraising, where you'll find information and tools to help you out.
 You'll also receive your own personal DonorDrive page, where you can post a personal message and photo, then send out emails to everyone you know.
 The email recipients can then click a link to donate to you right online.
 It's a quick, easy and very effective way to fundraise - we see many participants reach their goals literally overnight with just one email blast.

 Remember that your email address and password are case sensitive.
 After you register, you will receive an email with your password.
 If you have forgotten your password and cannot find this email click the "Forgot Password?" link in the login box on the homepage.
 Type in your email address and click the reset password button.
 DO NOT click this button more than once.
-You will receive an email to reset your password.
+You will receive an email to reset your password in 10-15 minutes.
 If you continue to have difficulty logging in call your Coach at 888-TheOvernight (888-843-6837).

 How can friends and family make a donation to a participant from the website homepage?